vfarcic/cncf-demo/manuscript/policies/kyverno.md

 * **Resource Validation**
 <br>
--Is it allowed? - ‘Yes’ or ‘No’ response
+-Is it allowed? - 'Yes' or 'No' response
 <br>
--‘No’ usually includes a custom message about WHY
+-'No' usually includes a custom message about WHY

 * **Resource Mutation**
 <br>